contentful/contentful-management.rb/README.md

 #### Space Periodic Usage

-Retrieving all API Usage statistics for an Organizations during a given usage period, broken down by space for all APIs:
+Retrieving all API Usage statistics for an Organization during a given usage period, broken down by space for all APIs:

 ```ruby
 # Optionally, you can pass the metric, start and end date filters